-Starring you, your little ones, and a Camp Chef Outdoor Movie Screen.
-We have a variety of canvas sizes all priced out at different levels.
-Find a screen that will fit your outdoor party hosting needs by shopping our entire selection here.
+Starring you, your little ones, and an Outdoor Movie Screen.
+In the past, we’ve sold a variety of canvas sizes all priced out at different levels.
+If you weren’t part of the many who own one try usuing a plain whiter bed sheet and a projector.
 So, you’ve got the audience and the screen–let’s make sure the rest of the bases are covered.

 Snacks that are Poppin’